More Resources

 National Level Weekend Workshops

 • All Balboa Weekend (ABW), Cleveland, OH.
-This is the premier Balboa event in the Lindy Hop/Balboa swing dance community for live music for dancing, workshop classes, and competitions.
+This is the premier Balboa event in the Balboa swing dance community for live music for Balboa dancing, workshop classes, and competitions.
 This is one of the best weekend events for swing dancers that want to learn and improve their Balboa, and attend a fun event!
 If you are serious about your Balboa, you should attend this annual event on a regular basis – it’s that good!
 Normally the third weekend in June.
+Note: no ABW for 2020-2024….hopefully the event will take place in 2025!

 • Camp Hollywood, LA, CA. One of the premier events in the Lindy Hop/Balboa swing dance community for competitions, workshop classes and dancing.
 If you can make it to L.A., this is a great event to attend.
 Normally over the Labor Day holiday weekend.

-• International Lindy Hop Championships (ILHC), Washington, DC.
-One of the premier events in the Lindy Hop/Balboa swing dance community for competitions, workshop classes and dancing.
+• International Lindy Hop Championships (ILHC), NYC area.
+A very good Lindy Hop/Balboa swing dance community for competitions, workshop classes and dancing.
+Normally takes place Memorial Day weekend.

-• California Balboa Classic, Pasadena, CA. A great event to attend if you can make it to So Cal.
+• California Balboa Classic, LA, CA area.
+A great event to attend if you can make it to So Cal.
+Normally takes place in January.

 Regional Level Workshops